atRobJustice/v5-dice/README.md

   - Messy criticals (when applicable)
   - Bestial failures (when applicable)

+### Progeny Character Sheet
+- Import character data from [Progeny](https://progeny.odin-matthias.de/) JSON files
+- Automatic dice pool calculation based on attributes and skills
+- Support for skill specialties:
+  - Import specialties from both skillSpecialties and predatorType.pickedSpecialties
+  - Toggle specialties to add +1 bonus die to rolls
+  - Edit and manage specialties directly in the interface
+- Manage disciplines and powers
+- Track merits, flaws, and other character details
+- Automatic calculation of derived stats (Health, Willpower, etc.)
+- Export character data for backup or sharing

 ### Discord Integration
 1. Click the "Discord Settings" button
 2. Enter your Discord webhook URL